 Family planning services may be prescribed and rendered by physicians, hospitals, clinics, pharmacies, or other Medicaid providers recognized by state and federal laws and enrolled as Medicaid providers.
 They include family planning examinations, counseling services related to pregnancy prevention, contraceptives, family planning related laboratory services, etc., and sterilizations (including vasectomies) with a completed sterilization consent form (located in the Forms section of this manual).
-All family planning services must be billed using the appropriate CPT or HCPCS code with the FP modifier (service provided as part of family planning program)
+All family planning services must be billed using the appropriate CPT or HCPCS code with the FP modifier and/or appropriate family planning diagnosis code.
+Hospital claims for family planning services are not required to report the FP modifier.